claus-codes/tutorials/README.md

 - [`null`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/null) value represents the intentional absence of value.
 - [Equality `==` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Equality) in JavaScript tests if the values are equal, while ignoring the data type of the values.
 - [Strict equality `===` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_equality)  tests if the values are equal in value and data type.
-- [Inequality `!=` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Inequality) tests whether two values are not equal, returning a boolean value of true if they are not equal and false if they are equal.
+- [Inequality `!=` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Inequality) tests whether two values are not equal.
 - [Strict inequality `!==` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Strict_inequality) tests whether two values are not equal, and that the values have the same type.
 - [Greater than `>`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Greater_than) tests whether the value on the left is greater than the value on the right.
 - [Greater than or equal `>=`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Greater_than_or_equal) tests whether the value on the left is greater than or equal to the value on the right.